frankiefab100/gitsnap/README.md

 - Click on the **Generate new token** button.
 - Copy your new token immediately, as you won’t be able to see it again once you leave this page.
 - Update the `config.js` file.

      ```javascript
      const CONFIG = {
          GITHUB_API_KEY: 'your_personal_access_token_here',
      };
      ```

-## How It Works

-Select the `GitSnap` from the Extension Menu.
-Then, turn on the toggle and hover on any GitHub repository to see visually engaging charts.

 ## Work In Progress
-Alternatively, after installation from Chrome Web Store.
-Switch/Select the `Enter GitHub URL` tab and copy-paste any GitHub repository link.
-(COMING SOON!)
+Switch/Select the `Enter GitHub URL` tab and copy-paste any GitHub repository link COMING SOON!).

 ## License